Food hygiene ratings

 The scheme applies to all businesses that sell food directly to consumers.
 Manufacturers and wholesalers are, therefore, excluded.
 Some very low risk businesses and those operating from a private, domestic premises are described as "exempt" on the web-site.

-If you have any queries about the scheme in general or if you cannot find a particular premises on the web-site please contact a member of the food safety team on 01453 754478.
+If you have any queries about the scheme in general or if you cannot find a particular premises on the web-site please email the food safety team at email@example.com.